Looe Island: History

-Through the 17th and 18th centuries the island was used by smugglers to avoid the British Government's revenue cutters out of Plymouth and Falmouth.
-The Old Guildhall Museum in Looe holds information and research about the smuggling families of Looe Island and information is also available in the more recent publications about the island.
+Through the 17th and 18th centuries, the island was used by smugglers to avoid the British Government's revenue cutters out of Plymouth and Falmouth.
+The Guildhall Museum in Looe holds information and research about the smuggling families of Looe Island and information is also available in the more recent publications about the island.

 During the Second World War, Looe Island was for a time renamed as 'H.M.S St. George', following the dropping of a probable parachute mine which resulted in a large crater in the summit.
 It was believed the island was mistaken for an Allied ship.
 The incident was recorded in The Cornish Times under the headline "H.M.S St. George.
 Nazi Airman's Direct Hit Off Looe – Another 'Success' for the Luftwaffe".
 The article continued "H.M.S St. George is still riding peacefully at her anchorage in Looe Bay, after being bombed recently by a Nazi air-raider in what would seem to have been an attempt to sink her.
 Although St. George has occupied the same berth for millennia, and is as well-known to inhabitants and visitors to Looe as the palms of their hands, no one has determined to what particular class of battleship she belongs, indeed all are familiar with the shapely hulk lying seaward of Hannafore as Looe Island (or, cartographically St. Georges Island)".